 As the online dating universe continues to be ho-hum for me, I’m continually wondering what it takes for someone to light up my relationship antennae.
-It seems to me there are three levels of attraction.
+It seems to me there are four levels of attraction.

 - Physical fitness – form

 - Joy – the energy of hope and happiness